 WordCity Mandate and SUBMISSIONS GUIDELINES

 WordCity Monthly, helmed by Commonwealth Prize-nominated author Darcie Friesen Hossack, has a mandate to promote literary activism and the arts.
-It now seeks poetry, fiction, features, book reviews and news related to the exploration and promotion of human rights, equality, tolerance, acceptance and peace-building.
-We seek a diversity of voices from the global community, writing in or translated into English.
+It seeks poetry, fiction, memoir, essays and book reviews, and often gives preference to works related to of human rights, equality, tolerance, acceptance and peace-building.
+We especially seek a diversity of voices from the global community, writing in or translated into English.

-Please read our submission guidelines (below) carefully before submitting, and note that because of expected volumes, we will not be able to reply to each submission personally.
+Please read our guidelines (below) before submitting.
 If work has been previously published, please indicate where.

 Short story – maximum of 3000 Words

 Memoir or Personal Essays – maximum of 3000 Words

 December 15 for consideration for our January issue

 February 15 for consideration for our March issue